lloydlowUOA/public_notes/snakemake_vs_nextflow_v2/snakemake_vs_nextflow.md

 The snakefile is below.

-The `rule all` defines the final targets of your workflow.
+The `rule all` defines the final targets of the workflow.

 ```python3
 rule all: